Last Updated -

 Business Model and Market Position

-1. Devices as the anchor:
+1. Premium hardware as the acquisition engine

 Apple